Commitment to Anti-Racism and Anti-Discrimination

 In the wake of the racial justice reckoning felt throughout the US during the summer of 2020, national conversations have increasingly centered on addressing the impacts of systemic racism and discrimination against marginalized identities in nearly all aspects of society and culture, including educational and allied health professions.
 The Department of Communication Sciences and Disorders (CDIS) at BGSU is committed to engaging this effort by identifying, confronting, and dismantling inequity in the Communication Sciences and Disorders (CSD) professions.

-To report concerns or actions impacting you or the BGSU community that are enacted because of bias based on actual or perceived race, color, national origin, religion, creed, age, marital status, mental or physical disability, or veteran status, including sex, sexual orientation and gender identity/expression, when the behavior is not sexual assault or sexual harassment, please use the Harassment/Discrimination Incident Report.
+To report concerns or actions impacting you or the BGSU community that are enacted because of bias based on actual or perceived race, color, national origin, religion, creed, age, marital status, mental or physical disability, or veteran status, including sex, sexual orientation and gender identity/expression, when the behavior is not sexual assault or sexual harassment, please use See it, Hear it, Report it.

 CDIS has established the Anti-Discrimination and Social Justice Committee to help enact these commitments that strive to create an inclusive, anti-racist culture of belonging in the department and CSD professions.
 The Anti-Discrimination and Social Justice Committee is comprised of undergraduate, graduate, and doctoral students, faculty, and staff.
 The committee has developed strategic working goals that are aligned with the goals of the BGSU Office of Diversity and Belonging.
 These include: